Updated: Jun 10

-In order to realise the importance of this 2030 goal of UN, one must understand that a disability does not make a person any less capable of doing things in their own unique way and hence cannot be marginalised.
+In order to realise the importance of this 2030 goal of the UN, one must understand that a disability does not make a person any less capable of doing things in their own unique way and hence cannot be marginalised.
 Disability can occur to anyone during the course of their life.
-An individual living a normal life with no disability can suddenly encounter a tragic incidence or an accident and can acquire disability.
+An individual living a normal life with no disability can suddenly encounter a tragic incident or an accident and can acquire a disability.

 A change is required at an individual level besides just governments visualising a goal and imposing it.
 We all contribute to this change with our attitude, behaviour and communication styles and breaking those social stigmas that we have been carrying for so long.
 It is up to us to choose, whether we see the disability as a limitation or do we value a person as they are with all the unique qualities, gifts and abilities.

-Communication or interaction style one may adapt while interacting to a person with a disability
+Communication or interaction style one may adopt while interacting with a person with a disability

-For some people, communicating to a person with disability can be unnerving and having no prior experience or exposure, they are feared of saying or doing something unusual that may upset the person with a disability.
+For some people, communicating with a person with a disability can be unnerving and having no prior experience or exposure, they are feared of saying or doing something unusual that may upset the person with a disability.

-It is ok to have such thoughts, but I would say that those are just the self-talks and may not necessarily be true or valid.
+It is ok to have such thoughts, but I would say that those are just self-talks and may not necessarily be true or valid.
 In order to do a great conversation, an important thing is to be able to listen, value and respect.

 Drawing upon my years of experience in disability support service, I have seen interactions and communications where a person with a disability will be treated like a small child.
-Definitely one must sensibly adapt a style of communication that is appropriate and is easy for a person with a disability to understand, but it should be done no different than normal and must be done in an age-appropriate manner.
+Definitely one must sensibly adopt a style of communication that is appropriate and is easy for a person with a disability to understand, but it should be done no different than normal and must be done in an age-appropriate manner.

-To make is easier, the hypothetical scenarios below may summarise some of the do’s and don’ts that will surely give you some tips on how to communicate when interacting to a person with a disability -
+To make it easier, the hypothetical scenarios below may summarise some of the do and don’ts that will surely give you some tips on how to communicate when interacting with a person with a disability -